“Yo ho ho and a bottle of rum,” sang the pirates of Robert Louis Stevenson’s Treasure Island.

 How do you know whether to reach for white or dark rum though?

-In honour of National Rum Day on August 16, we’ve found out everything you need to know about the differences between the two - and how to decide which one to choose.
+We’ve found out everything you need to know about the differences between the two - and how to decide which one to choose.

 What is rum?